Moretonhampstead

 Moretonhampstead is a market town, (Note: Since 1207, Moretonhampstead has held the right to hold a regular market, making it a market town.
 However, the parish council has not elected to give itself the status of a town as it could do under s.245(6) of the Local Government Act 1972, so it does not have a town council and cannot elect a Mayor.) parish and ancient manor in Devon, situated on the north-eastern edge of Dartmoor, within the Dartmoor National Park.
-The parish now includes the hamlet of Doccombe (/ˈdɒkəm/), and it is surrounded clockwise from the north by the parishes of Drewsteignton, Dunsford, Bridford, Bovey Tracey, Lustleigh, North Bovey and Chagford.
+The parish now includes the hamlet Doccombe (/ˈdɒkəm/), and it is surrounded clockwise from the north by the parishes Drewsteignton, Dunsford, Bridford, Bovey Tracey, Lustleigh, North Bovey and Chagford.

 According to the 2021 census, it had a population of 1,728, which was slightly more than the 1,703 recorded at the 2011 census.
 The Moorland electoral ward, in which Moretonhampstead lies, had a population of 2,806 in 2011.
 The parish church is dedicated to St. Andrew.
-Along with a few other places in Devon, it is one of the longest place names in England with 16 letters.
+Along with a few other places in Devon, it has one of the longest place names in England, with 16 letters.
 Moretonhampstead is twinned with Betton in France.

 Toponymy

 The Domesday Book of 1086 records the manor as MORTONE.
 This part of the name derives from the Old English for a town or village in moorland, referring to the town's situation on Dartmoor.

+Moreton is the moor town, and the moor is Dartmoor; but the old spelling is retained in Moreton, though in Dartmoor it is obsolete – nobody writes Dartmore now.
+Such a name as Moretonhampstead is absurd, for tun and ham and stede are Anglo-Saxon words, all meaning the same thing.